GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![final exam confirmation](../../images/0/enroll4.png)

-If you fail, you must wait for one week for trying the exam again.
+If you fail, you must wait one week to try the exam again.

-If you passed the exam, and you are not going to complete more exercises, you can go back to the "my submissions" tab and ask for the credits:
+If you passed the exam, and are not going to complete more exercises, you can go back to the "my submissions" tab and ask for the credits:

 ![ask for course completion credits](../../images/0/enroll5a.png)